Small Farms Making a Difference

 Many of our growers are very small.
 They abide by the USDA National Organic Standards but they are not certified by a third party.
 This is not because the national standards are too rigorous (many think they are quite lax in some respects) but because the process is too expensive.
 Growers are encouraged to describe their management on their grower page and in their product listings.

 Certified Naturally Grown is a non-profit program that certifies small farmers.
 The standards are a little more strict than the USDA Organic Standards and the cost to the farmer is much lower because it involves a peer review process and not a government bureaucracy.
-We do not currently have any growers who are certified naturally grown, but some of our growers are working toward this certification.
+We currently have several growers who are Certified Naturally Grown.

 Back to the top